syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 }
 {% endhighlight %}

-### Universal Windows Platform (UWP)
+### Universal Windows Platform(UWP)

-To launch the SfDataGrid in UWP, you need to call the `SfDataGridRenderer.Init()` in the `MainPage` constructor before the LoadApplication is called, as demonstrated in the following code example:
+To launch the SfDataGrid in UWP, call the `SfDataGridRenderer.Init()` in the `MainPage` constructor before the LoadApplication is called as demonstrated in the following code example:

 {% highlight c# %}
 public MainPage()